marcoverl/CVUserGuide/source/Registration.rst

 Prerequisites for using INFN resources
 --------------------------------------
-Users who need to use INFN IT resources (i.e. users willing to be member of an INFN project) must:
+Users who need to use INFN IT resources must:

 - have a verified digital identity (LoA2) on INFN-AAI;
 - declare to have read and accepted the INFN rules for the use of IT resources;